 “This simple change will strengthen Australia’s superannuation system and help deliver a more dignified retirement to more Australian workers,” they said in a statement.

-Industry Super Australia (ISA) said moving super payments to align with wages could give millions of Australians and drastically curb Australia’s unpaid super scourge.
+Industry Super Australia (ISA) said moving super payments to align with wages could give millions of Australians $50,000 more at retirement and drastically curb Australia’s unpaid super scourge.

 “The one in four workers currently underpaid every year will get a huge boost to their super savings,” ISA said.

 “This measure is a big win for younger workers, those in blue-collar jobs, hospitality and retail workers, who bear the brunt of unpaid super.”